Kraftklub: Kummer

 Starting with the release of his first single 9010 on June 11, 2019, Felix launched his solo rap-career, performing simply under his last name Kummer.
 He released several singles culminating in the release of his first and only album, Kiox, named after his father's East-German record shop, which topped German charts in October 2019.
 It also placed 19th and 36th in Austria and Switzerland, respectively.
-In 2021 Felix announced the end of his solo career and released his final single "Der Letzte Song (Alles wird gut)" (The Last Song (everything will be good)) featuring Fred Rabe of the band Giant Rooks.
+In 2021 Felix announced the end of his solo career and released a final single "Der letzte Song (Alles wird gut)" (The Last Song (everything will be good)) featuring Fred Rabe of the band Giant Rooks.
 The single also hit the number one spot on the German charts in November 2021, placing 15th in Austria and 36th in Switzerland.

+It is noteworthy, that his performing and last name Kummer, at the same time, is a german word meaning sorrow or grief, reflecting in some way the overall sentiment of the album, which also is the motive of the first song of the album "Nicht die Musik" (Not the music [you're looking for]) as well as the theme of the aforementioned non-album single "Der letzte Song (Alles wird gut)".
+Concurrently, underlined by his resolute rapping tone, he comes across as confident with having a fighting spirit, which gives most of his tracks also a positive and hopeful undertone, indicated as well in the chorus of, along with its alternative title in brackets itself, "Alles wird gut" (everything will be good).

-He went on tour twice under this name and his last two concerts as Kummer were performed in front of a sold-out audience at the Parkbühne Wuhlheide open-air venue in Berlin.
+He went on tour twice (KIOX Tour & Bye, Bye Kummer) under this name through Germany while also visiting cities in fellow german speaking countries Vienna, Austria and Zurich, Switzerland.
+His last two concerts as Kummer he performed in front of a sold-out audience at the Parkbühne Wuhlheide open-air venue in Berlin.

+Additionally, on Kraftklub's KARGO tour (2022–present) at most of their concerts Felix performed his song "Bei dir" (With you) with the rest of the band, often while they were in the midst of the crowd for a couple of songs.